 - Genetics.
 The same abnormal gene that causes an eye cancer called retinoblastoma also increases the risk of uterine sarcoma.

+The most common symptom of uterine sarcoma is bleeding after menopause.
 Let your health care provider know as soon as you can about:

 - Any bleeding that is not part of your menstrual period